 Area Guideline Y/N Recommendation Growers, Farm Managers, and Hired Help Perimeter Buffer Establish an identifiable perimeter buffer zone around the poultry houses that maximizes separation between visitor parking and vehicular traffic and poultry houses.
 Grass must be kept short and tidy.
 Keep free of debris and stored equipment and manage to prevent nesting of birds or rodents.
+Line of Separation Provide a diagram, map and/or a detailed description of the LOS.
+Provide procedures (e.g., written instructions, signage, training, videos, etc.) to be followed by caretakers, visitors, or suppliers to cross the LOS.
+The LOS should incorporate Danish Entry concepts.
+Any equipment crossing a LOS must be cleaned and disinfected.
+Each poultry house should have a LOS.
 Signage Post "Biosecurity/Disease Control Area" signs at the perimeter buffer area.
 Visitors Restrict visitors from entering your poultry barns and do not enter other poultry facilities.
 No entry allowed in perimeter or poultry houses unless authorized by grower or poultry company.
 Visitor Log and Instructions Maintain a log of all visitors and provide written instructions on biosecurity procedures.
+Electronic logs are acceptable.
 Vehicle traffic Restrict vehicles from entering the perimeter buffer unless they are C&D'd before entering and after exiting.
 Vendor/visitor guidelines Ensure that vendors with an essential need to enter the perimeter buffer area and/or poultry houses follow all applicable biosecurity requirements.

 Restrict animals Do not allow pets, livestock or wild animals to enter poultry houses.
-Consider keeping livestock out of at least a 10 foot buffer zone around poultry houses.
+Consider keeping livestock out of at least a 10-foot buffer zone around poultry houses.
 Wild birds Keep wild birds out of poultry houses.
 Eliminate standing water wherever possible.
 Implement BMPS to mitigate presence of wild birds in any unavoidable standing water.
+Water and feed consumption Record of daily water and feed consumption are available for each flock since placement in the poultry house.